NREL/OpenStudio-user-documentation/docs/reference/openstudio_application_interface.md

 *View this video to see multi-edit in action.*

 Drag components and schedules into the grid view.
 Most items on the grid can be inspected in the right panel "Edit" tab, except schedules.
+To edit or view schedules go to the schedules tab.

 A yellow highlight indicates the item you have selected in the grid.
 When you start editing the item in the "Edit" tab the highlight will disappear indicating that the focus is now on editing the item.

-Select the check box in the top of the column if you want to view that column in the "Custom" category.

-Drag components and schedules into the grid view.
-Most items on the grid can be inspected in the right panel "Edit" tab, except schedules.
-To edit or view schedules go to the schedules tab.
 Use the delete in the "Edit" panel to remove a component from the grid.

+Click the shaded portion of a column header if you want to view that column in the "Custom" category.

 Click on the color box on the "General" button to change the rendering color of the space type.
 This will change the rendering color in the SketchUp Plug-in as well.